 If grief is affecting your mental health this season, these coping strategies may help.

 Look for new ways to make this time special.
 Even though holiday gatherings may look different this year, consider meaningful ways to celebrate while honoring loved ones.
 If participating in old traditions is too painful, look for ways to make new memories.
 Grief is not linear and pushing yourself to do something you’re not ready for can make this time more difficult.
-Taking the time to find new and creative ways to celebrate can make the holiday season a bit more enjoyable and bring excitement back after grief.
+Taking the time to find new and creative ways to celebrate can make the holiday season a bit more enjoyable and bring excitement back.

 Reach out for support.
 Don’t isolate yourself during stressful times.
 Even if your support network has changed due to a loss, you shouldn’t go through grief alone.
 Reach out to a loved one, a friend or a licensed professional for help.
 There’s nothing wrong with asking for support.